- 1 Installing Python on Windows

 We are now ready to create a virtual environment.

 A virtual environment helps us to run isolated instances of Python/Django projects on a machine without conflicting with one another.
 To understand the philosophy behind Virtual Environment, consider the following example:

-Let's say we are working on two projects, a blog and a forum for two different clients.
-Our blog uses a library called
+Let’s say we are working on two projects, a blog and a forum for two different clients.
+Our blog uses version 2 of the

-super_library installed on our system, we can't have both versions simultaneously.
-A Virtual Environment helps us to tackle these kinds of problems easily.
+super_lib installed on our system.
+We can’t have both versions side by side.
+A Virtual Environment helps us to tackle these kinds of problems.

 pip, will not conflict with the libraries available at the system-wide Python installation.